kregina/geometry-test/README.md

 # Geometry
-The goal of this assignement is to code a simple game that the user interacts and draws some geometrical shapes.
+The goal of this assignement is to code a simple game that the user interacts and draws some geometrical shapes with.

 ## Demo